 Applications Due December 1

 - Application through PASS.
-Hennepin Healthcare accepts the standard PASS Application format, which includes Dental School transcript, Part 1 National Boards, personal statement, three Personal Potential Index reports, and one Professional Evaluation from the Dean.
+Hennepin Healthcare accepts the standard PASS Application format, which includes a Dental School transcript, a personal statement, three Personal Potential Index reports, and one Professional Evaluation from the Dean.
 There is no application fee.

 - U.S. or Canadian citizenship or permanent resident status.

 - DDS or DMD from a CODA-accredited Dental School, with graduation prior to residency start date.

 - Eligibility for a resident license in Minnesota (regional board exams are not required).